josephmate/java-by-experiments/README.md

     optional?
 12. What happens when you print an array?
 Does toString() call toString on each element?
 What about an ArrayList?
-14. How many threads until your JVM crashes?
-What does it depend on?
 5. Converting bytes to string